How To Upgrade An Existing Opening With Electrified Trim

 For many older exit devices, electrified trim was not originally available from the manufacturer.
 Third party manufacturers are available to fill this void.

-When dealing with an existing exit device, one popular approach to converting a door to electronic access control is to upgrade the exterior lever trim.
+When dealing with an existing exit device, one popular approach to upgrading a door to electronic access control is to upgrade the exterior lever trim.
 Replacing the trim is more cost effective that replacing both the exit device and the trim.

 Electrified trim is not appropriate for certain situations, such as if the door is equipped with an automatic door operator, or if electric dogging is a requirement.